On this page

 How Mycelia suggests which habitats to monitor

 When you set up a monitoring case, Mycelia automatically suggests which habitats should be monitored.
+(You can also see these suggestions at Assessment stage, in the “Habitats to be secured” section of the case overview page.)

 Based on this guidance, Mycelia automatically sets the following habitats to be monitored: